TheLinuxITGuy/Toolbox/README.md

-# Linux Mint Scripts
+# The Linux IT Guy's Toolbox
-Add and Remove the pre-installed software from Linux Mint with the click of a button
+Add and Remove software from Linux with the click of a button

 ![](<Screenshot/Screenshot1.png>)